ghuntley/conditions/Conditions/CuttingEdge.Conditions/readme.txt

+﻿Please see the license.txt for the license.

-﻿This project contains the CuttingEdge.Conditions library.
+This project contains the CuttingEdge.Conditions library.
 It enables developers to validate pre- and postconditions in a fluent manner.
 Following blog posts describe more about the library:
 	Introduction to CuttingEdge.Conditions: http://www.cuttingedge.it/blogs/steven/pivot/entry.php?id=38
 	Requirements and Design decisions: http://www.cuttingedge.it/blogs/steven/pivot/entry.php?id=36